Avraj19/eng-57-git-github-md/README.md

 4. git log --> lets you look at timeline

 5. git status --> lets you check that status of branch

+6. git checkout <commit number> --> changes to that state to that point of save

+7. git remote add origin https://github.com/Avraj19/<name-of-file>.git --> this links the branch on your computer with a branch on a repo

+8. git push origin master --> this pushes the committed branch to github master